Gabbie Hanna: Career

 Hanna began uploading skits to Vine in late 2013 and later gained recognition for her activity on the Vine app, where she accumulated around five million followers.
-In 2014, she set up a YouTube channel under the name The Gabbie Show, which was changed to Gabbie Hanna in 2019, but later changed back to The Gabbie Show in 2021.
+In 2014, she set up a YouTube channel under the name The Gabbie Show, which was changed to Gabbie Hanna in 2017 after the release of her debut single "Out Loud", but was later changed back to The Gabbie Show in 2021.

 In 2015, Hanna and partner Matt Steffanina won the fourth season of the dance competition web-series Dance Showdown.
 After college, Hanna moved to Los Angeles, California, to work with internet media company BuzzFeed, but eventually left to focus on her YouTube and Vine platforms.
 In December 2015, a video accusing Gabbie Hanna of stealing jokes went viral on Reddit.
 In Hanna's response to these claims, she states she "never have and never will consider [herself] a comedian".

 After Vine shut down in 2016, Hanna focused on YouTube.
 Meanwhile, she was nominated for two Teen Choice Awards — Choice Web Star: Female and Choice Viner.
 In late 2016, Hanna joined the lip sync tour Drop the Mic alongside other YouTubers.

-In 2017, Hanna released a book of poetry, Adultolescence (2017).
-Around the same time, she premiered her debut single "Out Loud" along with its music video and announced plans to release an album.
+In 2017, Hanna released a book of poetry, Adultolescence.
+Around the same time, she premiered her debut single "Out Loud" along with its music video and announced plans to release an album titled This Time Next Year.
 A few months later, Creative Artists Agency signed Hanna and she joined MTV's social media team.
 In June 2017, Hanna joined the main cast of web series Escape the Night as the vaudevillian and appeared in seven episodes.
 She co-hosted the revival of Total Request Live in October 2017.
-In November 2017, she released a non-album single "Satellite" with an accompanying lyrics video.
+In November 2017, she released a non-album single, "Satellite", with an accompanying lyrics video.

 In January 2018, Hanna was nominated for YouTuber of the Year at the 10th Shorty Awards and for the Social Star Award at the 2018 iHeartRadio Music Awards.
 Hanna released her third single "Honestly" and its encore "Honestly (Encore)" in August 2018.
 At the eighth Annual Streamy Awards, Hanna won an award for Storyteller and was nominated for First Person and Audience Choice: Creator of the Year.
 On a 2018 interview on Genius' Verified, she sang her song "Monster" a cappella but due to technical errors, the microphone was unable to record her voice properly.
 Fans spliced in clips, including vines and voice distortions, at the point of technical error to create a meme.
 Hanna has since released merchandise showcasing her singing face during the meme.